thakurmm/popgen/README.md

 		- `chr22.phase3.ASW_CEU_YRI.SNPs.homologous.txt`

 4. Run `create_admixed_chromosomes` to parse the output of `split_homologous_chr.py` (which is called as part of the previous step) and create an admixed training set.
+    In this script, we will be breaking up the "combined" vcf file from the previous step, into multiple VCF files per population of interest.
+    This is where we use the list of sampleIds per population created in the 1st step above.
 	- Input data:
 		- In `SampleIDs/` directory: two lists of sample IDs, one for each training population.
 		- In `data/` directory: source of genetic data, e.g. `chr22.phase3.ASW_CEU_YRI.SNPs.homologous.txt`